Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 8. Too Cold

 Clean housing is imperative for rabbits to prevent illnesses, such as internal parasites.
 Several health conditions can plague animals kept in less-than-sanitary living quarters.
 Of course, litter-box training makes your job easier.
-Nevertheless, parasites, such as Encephalitozoon cuniculi, can cause several other symptoms, such as incontinence, head tilt, and seizures.
+Nevertheless, parasites, such as Encephalitozoon cuniculi, can cause several other signs, such as neurological or ocular changes, head tilt, and seizures.

 10. Poisoning